hypersurge/pathfinder/README.md

  * Euclidian: shortest path but slow (the brainiac)
  * Manhattan: fastest, ugliest, least accurate (the athlete)

 A demo suite, to visually illustrate the various heuristics, is available in the [demo folder](https://github.com/hypersurge/pathfinder/tree/master/demo).
-The demo uses the awe6 and createjs libraries available on haxelib.
+The demo uses the awe6 and createjs libraries available on haxelib and can be [seen online here](http://hypersurge.github.io/pathfinder/).